 Have you ever spent a lot of time indoors and begun to feel just a little… off?
 Our bodies and brains need light to function at their best.
 Not only does the sun give us an important dose of vitamin D, but it helps us in a number of other physiological and emotional ways.
 Let’s look a little closer – specifically at the light wavelengths between 600 and 900 nanometers (nm).
 How does this range of light waves impact our bodies?

 Studies have shown that your body responds particularly well to red and near-infrared wavelengths, which range from 600 to 900 nm.
 This particular range of light waves are absorbed by the skin to a depth of about 8 to 10 millimeters, at which point your mitochondrial chromophores absorb the photons.
-This in turn activates a number of nervous system and metabolic processes.
+This, in turn, activates a number of nervous system and metabolic processes.

-Red light therapy has become an increasingly popular form of technology used to treat a number of conditions that require stimulation of healing, relief of pain and inflammation and restoration of function.
+In simpler terms, red light therapy has become an increasingly popular form of technology used to treat a number of conditions that require stimulation of healing, relief of pain and inflammation and restoration of function.
 And because it is a non-invasive and non-chemical treatment, it’s not as intimidating as other forms of biohacking.

 After reaching the mid-30s, women lose about 2% of bone density every year, and that continues for a few years following menopause.
 This leaves women with a high likelihood of experiencing osteoporosis.